- 1 Pre-Trial Counselling ~ Advice in Havant.

 The Crown Prosecution Service (CPS) and various counselling professional membership bodies have produced information about entering counselling during this time; this section summarises important information for those seeking a counsellor whilst pre-trial.

 Counselling whilst Pre-Trial is a little different from standard counselling.
-It's not a very complicated situation, but you must be aware of the guidelines so that your trial/case is not affected by the counselling (the trial is not prejudiced, you do not harm your own situation and so that you are not disappointed when the counsellor is unable to offer the service you're looking for (at least before the case is tried in court).
+It's not a very complicated situation, but you must be aware of guidelines so that your trial/case is not affected by the counselling (the trial is not prejudiced, you do not harm your situation and/or you are not disappointed when the counsellor is unable to offer the service you're looking for).

 Counselling may begin only after you have given your statement to the police, and/or before a video recorded interview is completed.
 It may not begin before.